GUIDELINES FOR 2013 MEDIA ECLIPSE AWARDS ARE ANNOUNCED

 3) Television – Live Racing Programming and Features

 Television entries (features or live racing programming) from a recognized over the air, cable or satellite outlet are to be submitted in DVD format.
 The DVDs must be accompanied by a letter detailing the name of the entrant, the date each program aired and the name of the station or network on which it aired.
 Commercial breaks must be deleted or the entry will be disqualified.
+Please send just one copy of your submission.
+We will make duplicates for the judges.

 There are two television categories: